An index finger sprain can be serious and disabling, but usually that need not be so with chiropractic.

 This lady responded to these basic chiropractic techniques very quickly despite the duration of the injury.
 After only two treatments she declared she could again open a milk bottle and the pain was 60% less.
 Her hand was still swollen.

 However, then the fifty percent less pain rule kicked in.
 She was mystified that the joint remained swollen and the pain increased a little; perhaps only 40% better than the last months.
 But she was again using scissors, able to garden with secateurs and of course the milk bottle was not a problem.

 As healing occurs and the pain lessens we pick up all those activities that we've been denied for months; as the pain recedes faster than healing occurs sometimes we get back in the deep end again too quickly.
 A gardener of note, she had become very frustrated at being so inhibited; now that the pain was so much less, she returned to her garden with gusto.

 It's right and proper to start doing more as healing occurs, but with a degree of wisdom and patience; otherwise setbacks occur.

-If the range of motion on an injured joint is not restored, the refreshment of the synovial fluid becomes limited, inhibiting the flow of fresh nutrients and oxygen to the cartilage lining the joint; and the build of waste products of cartilage metabolism; critical in the treatment of an index finger sprain.
+If the range of motion of an injured joint is not restored, the refreshment of the synovial fluid becomes limited, inhibiting the flow of fresh nutrients and oxygen to the cartilage lining the joint; and there's a build up of waste products of cartilage metabolism; critical in the treatment of an index finger sprain.

 These two potent forces lead quite quickly to what is known as immobilisation arthritis, and the joint becomes permanently stiff and painful.